christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # Relation prediction

 For the VRD experiment, a two-layer MLP is trained to predict the relation.
-The input consists of the image features concatenated with Glove vectors for subject/object labels and relative position coordinates in the image crop.
+The input of the MLP consists of the image features concatenated with Glove vectors for subject/object labels and relative position coordinates in the image crop.
+The output is a logit of dimension 71.

+First, a Softmax+Crossentropy loss trains the network to predict the relation.
+Second, thanks to a trained GCN for the formula and positive assignment,

+??? torch.load require grad
+??? no eval mode